barryclark/jekyll-now/_posts/2018-01-09-Git-Rebase-Vs-Merge.md

+Both of these commands enable you to achieve the same end goal, but they both achieve this in different ways.

 I quite often have friends and colleagues come to me when they come across issues in git where they are trying to get master changes into their feature branch or where they try to get their work into the master branch.
 This is usually presented in the form of merge conflicts that they are struggling to get their heads around or with a terrible history trail that they cannot get their heads around when trying to work out what has happened somewhere along the line.

 I notice that this tends to happen when